ChijiokeOkorji/checkout-v4-guide/README.md

 ### Card

-To test card payments, simply use any valid card number and an expiry date in the future.
-Here is an example, but any valid numbers would suffice:
+To test card payments, simply use any random numbers and an expiry date in the future.
+Here is an example, but any valid numbers should suffice:
 * Card Number: `4111111111111111`
 * Expiry Date: `12`/`34`
 * CVV: `123`

 For the card PIN and one-time-password (OTP), simply input valid numbers.
-Here is an example, but any valid number would suffice:
+Here is an example, but any valid number should suffice:
 * PIN: `1234`
 * OTP: `12345`